-• Children and young people's mental health plans will align with those for children and young people with learning disability, autism, special educational needs, children and young people's services, and Health and Justice.
-The Children and Young People's Mental Health Executive will continue to strengthen alignment with other strategic partnership groups.
-A Learning Disability and Autism Children & Young People Steering Group oversees and ensures alignment of plans to improve care and support for this group.
+14. Children and young people's mental health plans will align with those for children and young people with learning disability, autism, special educational needs (SEN), children and young people's services, and Health and Justice.
+The CYP MH Executive will continue to strengthen alignment with other strategic partnership groups.
+A Learning Disability and Autism CYP Steering Group oversees and ensures alignment of plans to improve care and support for this group.
 In 2021/22 the Keyworker role will be tested with a view to pilot how this role can support children and young people by ensuring they have timely support and an improved experience of care.
-The group will also improve the autism diagnostic pathway by strengthening the multidisciplinary input in line with National Institute for
+The group will also improve the autism diagnostic pathway by strengthening the multidisciplinary input in line with NICE guidance.
+The SEND Accountability Board has been involved in the development of MHSTs and will continue to receive updates on emotional health and wellbeing from the CYP MH Executive when appropriate.